hazlema/Svelte-5-SocketIO/README.md

 ## License

-MIT License - free to use in your projects.
+MIT License - free to use in your projects